 These rosemary olive oil bagels are a near-perfect copycat for the ones you can get at Bruegger's Bagels.
 They're golden brown, chewy and tender, with nice herbal flavor from the olive oil and fresh minced rosemary.

-My go-to bagel order for years when I lived in near a Bruegger's Bagels, was a rosemary olive oil bagel, toasted, with homemade cream cheese.
-Preferably scallion cream cheese if they had it (and oh, it was a tragedy when they don't).
+My go-to bagel order for years when I lived in near a Bruegger's Bagels, was a rosemary olive oil bagel, toasted, with cream cheese.
+Preferably scallion cream cheese if they had it (and oh, it was a tragedy when they didn't).
 But honestly, any cream cheese would do.

-When I first started making bagels many years ago, I tried making a "rosemary bagel" by putting minced fresh rosemary on top of my standard plain bagel recipe.
+When I first started making bagels many years ago, I tried making a "rosemary bagel" by putting fresh rosemary on top of my go-to easy plain bagel recipe.
 I was sorely disappointed when the rosemary dried and shriveled unpleasantly in the oven.

 It took me a few tries to get this copycat recipe for Breugger's rosemary olive oil bagels just right.
-If you use even a little too much oil, the bagels end up a little fluffier and lighter, more like an egg bagel.
+If you use even a little too much oil, the bagels end up a little fluffier and lighter, not dense and chewy the way a bagel should be.

-I tried using an olive oil wash on the outside instead of an egg wash, but that just led to dusty, cracked bagel crusts.
-And if you're shy with the rosemary you might as well not use it at all.
+I tested using an olive oil wash on the outside of the bagels instead of an egg wash, but that just led to dusty, cracked bagel crusts.
+And if you're shy with the rosemary, you might as well not use it at all.

-The trick is to be heavy-handed with the fresh rosemary and use a lighter hand with the olive oil — but choose a high-quality olive oil with an assertive flavor.
-The end result is a chewy, dense bagel with lots of fresh, savory rosemary flavor which becomes quite fragrant when minced and infused in the olive oil.
+The trick is to be heavy-handed with the fresh rosemary and use a lighter touch with the olive oil — but choose a high-quality olive oil with an assertive flavor.
+The end result is a chewy, dense bagel with lots of fresh, savory rosemary and olive oil flavor.

-I knew I had nailed this recipe when the bagels on their own inspired a satisfied shrug, but the bagels with cream cheese sent me wooshing Ratatouille-style back to afternoons waiting for the bus in downtown Pittsburgh with my friends, bagels in hand.
+I knew I had nailed this recipe when the bagels on their own inspired a satisfied shrug, but the bagels with cream cheese sent me wooshing Ratatouille-style back to afternoons waiting for the bus outside the Breugger's in downtown Pittsburgh after school, bagels in hand.

 Ingredient Notes